michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0018.md

 ### Definition
 - n: any of several complex proteins that are produced by cells and act as catalysts in specific biochemical reactions
 ### Family
-enzyme: coenzyme, enzymatic, enzymes+;enzymatic: enzymatically, nonenzymatic
+- enzyme: coenzyme, enzymatic, enzymes+
+- enzymatic: enzymatically, nonenzymatic
 ### Examples
 - They included chest pain, shortness of breath, an elevated electrocardiogram and elevated cardiac enzyme levels.
 - Initial blood tests showed some troubling indicators, such as elevated readings of liver enzymes.